anargis/bash-scripts/README.md

 [bbc-news.sh](https://github.com/anargis/one-line-command/blob/main/bbc-news.sh) - Fetches the latest BBC News headlines and their links from the RSS feed

+[list-wp-plugin-versions.sh](https://github.com/anargis/one-line-command/blob/main/list-wp-plugin-versions.sh) - Fetches and lists all version tags available for a specified WordPress plugin from the WordPress.org Subversion (SVN) repository.

 ---

 ## How to Use